othomantegazza/talk-rladies/readme.md

 Level: beginner

-## Technical
+## Practical session

+**Download this github repo on your laptop**, because we will use the scripts in the `examples` folder.

-If you have Rstudio installed onto your laptop you should be ready to participate to the active session.
+If you have Rstudio installed onto your laptop you should be ready to knit rmarkdown files to HTML and docx.

 Open a new Rmarkdown file in Rstudio and knit it to be sure that you are able to compile Rmarkdown documents.